charlielito/teachable-machines-audio-demo/README.md

 This is also a starting point for those wo want to deploy an audio model in a headless device like a RaspberryPi, since at May 2021 there is no API in python for using an audio trained model.
 The current options are on the browser or on Android.

 ## API trick/hack
-To be able to use an audio model, we use node.js with puppeteer with a headless chrome to be able to run the model.
-Chrome runs the model and outputs the predictions as logs where are parsed inside the node.js script.
+To be able to use an audio model, we use node.js with puppeteer that launches a headless chrome to be able to run the model.
+Chrome runs the model and outputs the predictions as logs which are parsed inside the node.js script.
 After that the user can do whatever with the predictions.
 In this case toggling a light.

 ## Requirements
 * Node